Pinafore/cl1-hw/feateng/README.md

 'page' during training on the buzzdev fold is as the label to the classifier: is this guess correct becomes a positive example, is this guess incorrect becomes a negative example.

+**Q: Is the Length feature complete?
+How can I get the length of the question being asked so far?**

+**A:** When a feature is constructed, you have access to the the ``guess`` string.
+From this, you can ask the number of characters, the number of words (e.g., by splitting it).
+The provided code:

+    def __call__(self, question, run, guess, guess_history, other_guesses=None):
+        # How many characters long is the question?

+        guess_length = 0
+        guess_length = log(1 + len(guess))

+        # How many words long is the question?

+        # How many characters long is the guess?
+        if guess is None or guess=="":
+            yield ("guess", -1)
+        else:
+            yield ("guess", guess_length)

+Only gives you the raw length in the number of characters.
+You may want to improve this feature by (for example) subtracting the mean and dividing by the standard deviation.

 **Q: Can I modify buzzer.py so that I can use the history of guesses in a question?**